 The school's overall English Learner (EL) student population percentage continues to increase, with the percentage of Long-Term English Learners exceeding the state average.
-While the school's EL student group has a lower chronic absenteeism rate than the statewide average and EL students are graduating from high school at a rate similar to their non-EL peers, there are three identified areas for EL improvement based on the school's language proficiency and basic skills proficiency data:
+While the school has seen an increase in English learner progress, with 51.7% making progress, an increase of 11.2% in 2023-2024, there are three identified areas for EL improvement based on the school's language proficiency and basic skills proficiency data:

-- (1) The school's EL percentage of progress toward English proficiency, as measured by the English Language Proficiency Assessment for California (ELPAC), is slightly above the state average. - (2) EL students are not demonstrating ELA proficiency at the same rate as their non-EL peers. - (3) The percentage of ELs reclassified to fluent English proficient (RFEP) remains below the state average.
+- (1) 11.7% of the school's English learners maintained an English Language Proficiency Indicator level 4, but did not meet the school's basic skills proficiency requirement to be Reclassified as Fluent English Proficient (RFEP).(2) EL students are not demonstrating ELA proficiency at the same rate as their non-EL peers, captured with a red California School Dashboard indicator for the 2023-2024 school year. - (3) The percentage of ELs reclassified to fluent English proficient (RFEP) remains below the state average.